 Licensing / Motor Tax

 The annual licence (motor taxation) is administered by the local authorities.
-The licence (tax disc) must be exhibited on the vehicle in a conspicuous positions.
-It must not be defaced
+The licence (tax disc) must be exhibited on the vehicle in a conspicuous position.
+It must not be defaced.

 It is an offence to use a vehicle in a public place without the relevant excise duty paid.
-There are parallel provisions in respect of the older excise duties payable in respect of pre-1993 registration.
+There are parallel provisions regarding the older excise duties payable for pre-1993 registration.

-The owner as well as the driver is liable.
-A public place includes any place to which the public have access whether as a right or by permission.
+The owner, as well as the driver, is liable.
+A public place includes any place to which the public has access, whether as a right or by permission.

-There are offences in relation to making false declarations in relation to licences.
-It is possible to make a declaration that a licence has been off the road in order to gain exemption from the requirement for continuous licence.
+There are offences related to making false declarations regarding licences.
+It is possible to make a declaration that a licence has been off the road in order to gain exemption from the requirement for a continuous licence.

-Where vehicles are being sent permanently out of the State the unexpired licence must be surrendered.
+Where vehicles are being sent permanently out of the State, the unexpired licence must be surrendered.
 There are similar provisions where the vehicle is scrapped or destroyed.
-There are provisions for issue of replacement licences and certificates.
+There are provisions for the issue of replacement licences and certificates.

 Limited exemptions apply.
-The exemptions cover certain State owned vehicles, military vehicles.
+The exemptions cover certain State-owned vehicles and military vehicles.

 Vehicle brought temporarily into the State by a visitor which is licensed in the country of normal residence of the owner in accordance with its laws and is duly registered is exempt or certain period subject to conditions.
 The licence issued in the country of origin must be exhibited.
 The relevant registration plate must be displayed.